Primary Series Recommendations

 Booster doses

 Children aged 5 to 11 years are eligible to receive a booster dose of the Bivalent or Monovalent Pfizer-BioNTech Comirnaty COVID-19 vaccine.
-The recommended interval for this booster dose is 6 months after your last dose.
-No evidence suggests that children in this age group should have more than one booster dose regardless of if that dose was a monovalent or bivalent booster.
+The recommended interval for this booster dose is 6 months after your last dose or confirmed SARS-Co-V-2 infection.

 Those aged 12 years and older are eligible to receive a bivalent booster at the recommended interval of 6 months since their last COVID-19 vaccine dose, regardless of the number of booster doses received previously.
 For those 12 to 17 years old, bivalent Pfizer-BioNTech Comirnaty is the only authorized bivalent product.
 For those aged 18 years and older, either bivalent Moderna Spikevax or bivalent Pfizer-BioNTech Comirnaty may be used.

-A bivalent booster dose is strongly recommended for the following high-risk groups at an interval of 3 months from their last dose:
+A spring booster dose is strongly recommended for the following high-risk groups at an interval of 6 months from their last dose or confirmed SARS-CoV-2 infection:

 - Individuals aged 65 years and older

-- Individuals who are12 years and older with moderately to severely immunocompromising conditions
+- Individuals who are 18 years and older with moderately to severely immunocompromising conditions

-- Adults who identify as First Nation, Inuit or Métis and their adult non-Indigenous household members
+- Individuals aged 55 years and older who identify as First Nation, Inuit or Métis and their adult non-Indigenous household members aged 55 years and older

 - Pregnant individuals